microsoft/qsharp/katas/content/multi_qubit_systems/index.md

 @[section]({
     "id": "multi_qubit_systems_in_qsharp",
-    "title": "Multi-Qubit Systems In Q#"
+    "title": "Multi-Qubit Systems in Q#"
 })

 This demo shows you how to allocate multiple qubits in Q# and examine their joint state.
 It uses single-qubit gates for manipulating the individual qubit states - if you need a refresher on them, please review the single-qubit gates Kata.